 Adjusting the size of the columns and rows in a spreadsheet application, like Google Sheets, is helpful in making data easier to read.
-Use these steps to change the width of multiple columns in Google Sheets.

 - Open your Sheets file.